edpro.ai

 Studied it.
 Taught it.
 Built it.

-Now in my centaur era.?Chris SpenceWhat's a centaur?In AI, a centaur refers to a human-AI team — someone who combines deep domain expertise with AI tools to achieve results neither could alone.
-The term comes from "centaur chess," where human + computer partnerships consistently outperformed both solo grandmasters and standalone engines.
+Now in my centaurChris as a centaur — Harvard hoodie, tattooed arms, coding at a standing deskChris SpenceWhat's a centaur?In AI, a centaur refers to a human-AI team — someone who combines deep domain expertise with AI tools to achieve results neither could alone.
+The term has a double origin: it echoes the centaur of Greek mythology, a fusion of man and horse into something that moves through the world differently than either alone, and it was popularized in modern usage through "centaur chess," where human + computer partnerships consistently outperformed both solo grandmasters and standalone engines. era.

 Years of work in universal design and accessibility have shaped how I build.
 Section 508 compliance and WCAG conformance aren't afterthoughts I bolt on at the end — they're baked into the architecture from day one.
 Education technology has to work for everyone, and that commitment runs through everything I ship.